 Download FSA Program Forms & Brochures

-If you transfer agencies within the City or transfer to a City-related agency, you must notify the FSA Program Administrative Office in writing at least 30 days prior to your transfer in order to continue your payroll deductions.
+If you transfer agencies within the City or transfer to a City-related agency, you must notify the FSA Program Administrative Office in writing at least 30 days prior to your transfer in order to continue your payroll deductions or recalculate your remaining payroll deductions.

 Termination of Employment